"I feel like I'm being dismissed since I'm the only one in the room under 40 years old."

 Disclaimer: Identities are kept confidential.
 The advice given here should be taken at your own risk.
 If you are having true mental or physical issues, please seek professional assistance.

-Hey Elle Two, big fan!
-I am a 23 year old woman who just graduated and started my first marketing job at a local hospital a few months ago.
-Typically, all the other people my age working at a hospital are clinical, where I am on the corporate side and don't get much interaction them.
+Hey elletwo, big fan!
+I am a 23-year-old woman who just graduated and started my first marketing job at a local hospital a few months ago.
+Typically, all the other people my age working at the hospital are clinical, whereas I am on the corporate side and don't get much interaction with them.

 First off, we never dismiss women as crazy here, so there’s that.
 You’re not crazy.

 Second, I can’t say for certain whether it’s happening or not, but I can say that you earned your spot there, no matter how other people make you feel.